ereekaur/finance/README.md

 be interested in what premium we could offer, say, with 99% confidence.
 In this case it would be 469k without profit marginal.
 If we want to put more weight on tails we could use Cauchy distribution with the expected value of 36 which gives 600k with 99% confidence which is a very extreme estimate.
 One could go further in analysis by replacing the discrete distribution of claim costs by a negative exponential function.
-It is notable that the linear regression in this case does not give any meaningful results; first of all, at year level there are too few data-points (though p-value is very small) to draw any conclusions and on the other hand if one wants to use all data points then the model is not useful since the time is not explanatory factor for one claim cost itself.
+It is notable that the linear regression in this case does not give any meaningful results; first of all, at annual level there are too few data-points (though p-value is very small) to draw any conclusions and on the other hand if one wants to use all data points then the model is not useful since the time is not explanatory factor for one claim cost itself.

 Yet another ubiquitous distribution, Weibull distribution, could be fitted to data for analysis.
 If we want to approach as in Bayes i.e. using the Weibull distribution as the prior